-DEPRECATED, use post save hook.
+DEPRECATED, use post\save\hook.
 Will be removed in Notebook 5.0

-NotebookNotary.algorithm ['sha224'l'sha384'l'sha256'l'sha1'l'sha512'l'md5'] Default: 'sha256'
+NotebookNotary.algorithm ['sha224'l'sha1'l'sha384'l'sha512'l'sha256'l'md5'] Default: 'sha256'

 The hashing algorithm used to sign notebooks.

 NotebookNotary.db\file [Unicode] Default: ' '

 The sqlite file in which to store notebook signatures.
 By default, this will be in your Jupyter data directory.
 You can set it to ':memory:' to disable sqlite writing to the filesystem.